KxSystems/docs/docs/basics/ipc.md

 The compression/decompression algorithms are proprietary and implemented as the `z` and `u` methods in `c.java`.
 The message validator does not validate the integrity of compressed messages.

+HTTP server supports gzip compression via `Content-Encoding: gzip` for responses to `form?…`-style requests.
+The response payload must be 2,000+ chars and the client must indicate support via `Accept-Encoding: gzip` in the HTTP header.
+Since V3.7t 2019.10.22.

+The HTTP client supports gzip content, and `.Q.hg`, `.Q.hp`, and `.Q.hmb` indicate this in the request via the HTTP header `Accept-Encoding: gzip`.
+Since V3.7t 2019.10.22.

 ## Serialization examples